saikiran5939/Jatayu_FraudDetection/README.md

   https://code.visualstudio.com/download

-open command prompt install flask: pip install flak create a folder in that create a template name folder place an index.html file. also create an python file name project.py.
+open command prompt install flask: pip install flask

+create a folder in that and create a template name folder place an index.html file. and also create a python file name project.py

-In projec.py write the code as follows: from flask import Flask, render_template app = Flask(_name_,template_folder='template')
+In project.py write the code as follows: from flask import Flask,render_template app=Flask(_name_,template_folde r='template')
 @app.route('/')
 def hello():
+    return
-    return render_template('index.html')
+render_template('index.html')
-  if _name_ == '_main_':
+if_name_=='_main_':
     app.run(debug=True)

-Write any data on html file and then run the project.py It will show the localhost site Click on it.
+Write any data on html file and then run the project.py It will show the localhost site click on it.
 Some data will show in this way the flask is successfully installed.